 What’s Grafton Space?

 Along with the development of the actual building space, there has been a revitalization movement along Argyle Street and Grafton Street.
 These two streets have converted to pedestrian-friendly space, which means through-traffic is allowed though the actual space focuses more towards people on their feet.
 Pedestrians will instantly notice the change, which features wider sidewalks, paving stones and the curbless streets.
-The new modifications allow the space to easily convert for events, such as concerts and street festivals.
+The new modifications allow space to easily convert for events, such as concerts and street festivals.

 Is there anything else I should know?